Lauren Ares, MA, LMFT

 Licensed Marriage and Family Therapist

-Areas of Specialty: Emotionally-Focused Couples Therapy, Insight-oriented Individual Psychotherapy, Clinical Supervision
+Areas of Specialty: Emotionally-Focused Couples Therapy, Attachment-based and Insight-oriented Individual Psychotherapy, Clinical Supervision

 Meredith is the Founder and Practice Director.
 She is licensed in New York and Tennessee as a Marriage and Family Therapist, and is a Clinical Fellow member of the American Association for Marriage and Family Therapy.
 As a Topic Expert for GoodTherapy.org, Meredith is recognized as an expert on coupe and relational issues.
 She has been interviewed by many online media sources including Elite Daily, Bravo TV, Bustle, Romper, and Thought Catalog.
 She specializes in emotionally-focused couples therapy and insight-oriented individual treatment.
 Her approach includes a combination of attachment-based theories including Emotionally-Focused Therapy, and has extensive training from The Gottman Institute.
 For links to more articles, click here.